fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/reference-line-in-fusiontime.md

 heading: Reference Lines
 ---

 A Reference Line is essentially an arbitrary fixed line, which runs parallel to the time axis and is mapped to a specific value of Y-axis.
-It can help you quickly compare any data point against a fixed value line.
+It can help you quickly compare any data point against a line representing a fixed value.

 Refer to the image below: